aimms/how-to/Articles/304/304-transfer-license-server.rst

 =======================================================

 .. meta::
-   :description: How to migrate your PRO server to another machine.
+   :description: How to migrate your PRO license server to another machine.
    :keywords: PRO, license, server, migrate, move, transfer

 This article explains how to transfer AIMMS Licenses to a new server.

-(For instructions to migrate your PRO server, please see :doc:`308-migrate-pro-server-another-machine`.)
+(For instructions to migrate your PRO server, please see :doc:`../308/308-migrate-pro-server-another-machine`.)

 We will call these servers the original machine (source host) and the new machine (target host).